 December 18, 2025

-STATUS OF JOB POSTING: ACTIVELY ACCEPTING APPLICATIONS Reports to: Director of State Government RelationsFLSA Status: Salaried, ExemptMinimum Salary: $85,000+ (salary commensurate with experience)Preferred Starting Date: Early 2026 Organization Overview All4Ed is a national policy, practice, and advocacy organization based in Washington, DC, and working in states and school districts nationwide.
-All4Ed advances equitable policies and practices so…
+STATUS OF JOB POSTING: WE ARE NO LONGER ACTIVELY REVIEWING APPLICATIONS HOWEVER, THE POSTING WILL REMAIN ONLINE UNTIL THE POSITION IS FILLED.
+Reports to: Director of State Government RelationsFLSA Status: Salaried, ExemptMinimum Salary: $85,000+ (salary commensurate with experience)Preferred Starting Date: Early 2026 Organization Overview All4Ed is a national policy, practice, and advocacy organization based in Washington, DC,…

 blog | Accountability and Support, College and Career Pathways